 For the statistical error, \Cref{thm:fdiv:consistency} gives an error bound that allows for long tails and countable support of the distribution $P$.
 This improves over a naive bound that does not allow for distributions with long tails, and requires finite support.
 A key technique that enables this result is considering the \textit{missing mass}~\citep{good1953frequency}: the total probability that does not appear in the finite sample used to estimate the frontier.
 When the two distributions $P$ and $Q$ intersect on a finite set of $k$ elements, the bounds simplify further.
-For example, we give the following statistical error bound on the integral summary (Eqn.~\ref{eq:tail_bound_ray}):
+For example, we give the following statistical error bound on the integral summary (Eq.~\ref{eq:tail_bound_ray}):

-where $\hat P_n$ and $\hat Q_n$ are the empirical estimators, $C$ is a universal constant, and $n$ is the number of samples.
-We give a similar bound for general $f$-divergences (Eqn.~\ref{eq:fdiv:stat_error}).
+where $\hat P_n$ and $\hat Q_n$ are the empirical estimators and $n$ is the number of samples.
+We give a similar bound for general $f$-divergences (Eq.~\ref{eq:fdiv:stat_error}).
 Our results hold under assumptions that are satisfied by many common $f$-divergences (\Cref{table:fdiv}).
 To improve the statistical performance of empirical estimators when the quantization size $k$ is large, we also apply \emph{add-constant} smoothing to estimate the two distributions---we add a small constant $b > 0$ to the counts of each bin and normalize them to form a distribution.
 We prove in \Cref{thm:addb:fdiv:consistency} a statistical error bound for the add-constant estimators.
-Applied to the integral summary, the bound is (Eqn.~\ref{eq:addb:tail_bound_ray})
+Applied to the integral summary, the bound is (Eq.~\ref{eq:addb:tail_bound_ray})

 where $\hat P_{n}^b$ and $\hat Q_n^b$ are the add-constant estimators.
-A similar bound for general $f$-divergences is given in Eqn.~\ref{eq:addb:fdiv:stat_error}.
+A similar bound for general $f$-divergences is given in Eq.~\ref{eq:addb:fdiv:stat_error}.

 For the quantization error, we show that there exists a quantization scheme with error $O(1/k)$, where $k$ is the size of the $k$-partition used to quantize the sample space.
 Our analysis is inspired by the asymptotic approximation of an $f$-divergence with increasingly finer partitions (\citet{gyorfi1978fdiv}, Theorem 6).
-Combining the statistical and quantization error bounds gives us a bound on the total error of the integral summary (Eqn.~\ref{eq:est_error_ray_bound}):
+Combining the statistical and quantization error bounds gives us a bound on the total error of the integral summary (Eq.~\ref{eq:est_error_ray_bound}):